academic shizz

-i started college at the university of central arkansas. after a year there, i decided to transfer over to the university of southern california (usc), where i graduated from in may of 2025. i graduated from usc with a BA in International Relations and Global Business. was the education worth the 300k - hell no. however, the experience was. i learned a lot about myself, with the most important lesson being to always do what’s best for me.
+i started college at the university of central arkansas. after a year there i transferred to the university of southern california (usc), where i graduated from in may of 2025. i graduated from usc with a BA in International Relations and Global Business. was the education worth the 300k - hell no. however, the experience was. i learned a lot about myself, with the most important lesson being how to dive inward.

 september of 2025 - october of 2025: Rippling